About Deborah Brevoort

 Embedded, an opera inspired by Edgar Allan Poe, with composer Patrick Soluri, was commissioned by the American Lyric Theater (ALT).
 It won the Frontiers competition at Ft.
 Worth Opera, where it was produced in 2016.
 It premiered at the Fargo-Moorhead Opera.

 Steal a Pencil for Me, an opera set in the Holocaust, with composer Gerald Cohen, won the 2016 Frontiers competition at Ft.
 Worth Opera and premiered at Opera Colorado in 2018.
-A CD of the opera will be released in 2023.
+A recording of the opera was released in August 2024 on the Sono Luminus label.

 Albert Nobbs, an opera with composer Patrick Soluri, won the 2019 Frontiers Competition at Ft.
 Worth Opera.
 It was a finalist for the 2018 Pellicciotti Prize in Opera composition.